 The “run” button

-When you open a script in the built in script editor in CoyoteMIDI, you will be able to trigger the script to run by clicking the “run” button in the top right.
-This will cause the script to run without any context information.
+When you open a script in the built in script editor in CoyoteMIDI, you will be able to trigger the script to run by clicking the “run” option in the menu bar at the top of the window.
+Here you can run the script without any context by selecting “run”, or run it with a random note on, note off, or controlchange as context with the “run with…” options.
+The run options on the script editor page are only intended to be used for development.

 Translations

 Translations can be set up to execute a script every time a translation is triggered.
-In the advanced options of a translation, the action can be set to “Script”, which will reveal a “Script” text input field in which you can specify the file path of your script, starting at the CoyoteMIDI scripts folder.
-For example, if your script’s file path is “C:\Documents\CoyoteMIDI\scripts\MyScript.cy” the required input for the Script field would be “MyScript.cy”.
+In the advanced options of a translation, the action can be set to “Script”, which will reveal a “Script” text input field in which you can specify the name of the script as loaded by the scripting system.
+Both local scripts and scripts obtained from the Script Hub will be shown here, where scripts from the Script Hub won’t have the “.cy” file extension in the name.
+A dropdown menu can be opened to quickly scroll through all loaded scripts, and the browse button can be clicked to open the Script Hub to select a script directly from there.

 A script that is triggered by a translation will have a built in script variable that provides context about the translation that triggered it.
-This variable comes in the form of a map object named $trigger with the following items inside of it: type, note, velocity, controlnumber, controlvalue, pitchbend, program, and device.
+This variable comes in the form of a map object named $trigger with the following items inside of it: inputtype, keyaction, keys, midievent, note, velocity, controlnumber, controlvalue, pitchbend, program, and device.
 For more information on map operations check out this page. the values inside this map can be read individually like so:

-• ($trigger type) – The MIDI event type that triggered the translation, such as “NOTE” or “CONTROLCHANGE”.
+- ($trigger midievent) – The MIDI event type that triggered the translation, such as “NOTE” or “CONTROLCHANGE”.

 Events

-It is possible to list events directly inside a script file cause the following block of script to be executed whenever the event is triggered.
+It is possible to list events directly inside a script file.
+This will cause the following block of script to be executed whenever the event is triggered.
 In its most basic form, events can be listed in scripts in the syntax form of “event [<event name>]”.

 Scripts executed by an event will include contextual information in a map object variable named $trigger, much like with translation triggers.
 Due to the varied nature of events, each event may have different variables inside the map.